 Retaliation is defined as adverse action against another person for reporting a violation or for participating in any way in the investigation or conduct process.
 Retaliation includes harassment and intimidation, including but not limited to violence, threats of violence, property destruction, adverse educational or employment consequences, and bullying.
-Reports of retaliation should be directed to the Division of Student Affairs or the College's Title IX Coordinator.
-All allegations of retaliation will be thoroughly reviewed and may result in administrative and/or student conduct action.

 Sex Discrimination is defined as all forms of sexual harassment, sexual assault, and other sexual violence by employees, students, or third parties against employees, students, or third parties.
-Students, employees, and third parties are prohibited from harassing others whether or not the harassment occurs on ESF's campus or whether or not it occurs during work hours.
+Students, employees, and third parties are prohibited from harassing others whether or not the harassment occurs on ESF's campus or whether it occurs during work hours.
 Sex discrimination can be carried out by other students, by College employees, or by third parties.
 All acts of sex discrimination, including sexual harassment and sexual violence, are prohibited by law and by College policy.